w3c/trace-context-binary/spec/20-BINARY_FORMAT.md

 Field identifiers should be treated as unsigned byte numbers and should be encoded in big-endian bit order.

-When `trace-id` is represented as a byte array - first element of an array MUST be copied first.
+Fields `trace-id` and `parent-id` are defined as a byte arrays, NOT a long numbers.
+First element of an array MUST be copied first.
 When array is represented as a memory block of 16 bytes - serialization of `trace-id` would be identical to `memcpy` method call on that memory block.
-Same applies to `parent-id` field.
+This may be a concern for implementations casting these fields to integers - protocol is NOT defining whether those byte arrays are ordered as big endian or little endian and have a sign bit.

 If padding of the field is required (`traceparent` needs to be serialized into the bigger buffer) - any number of bytes can be appended to the end of the